Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Results and discussion

 \subsection{Magnetic microscopy}

 Having established the magnetic depth profile of the continuous films, we examine the in-plane magnetic ordering in the implanted array.
 Photoemission electron microscopy with X-ray magnetic circular dichroism (PEEM–XMCD) provides direct, element-specific imaging of the magnetization at the mesoscale (Fig.~\ref{PEEM-XMCD}a).
 The PEEM image shows that each implanted element exhibits uniform contrast, confirming single-domain behavior.
 Moreover, the elements form extended antiferromagnetic domains corresponding to the Type-I ground state of the square geometry (Fig.~\ref{PEEM-XMCD}b).
 The observation of large, defect-free domains indicates strong inter-element coupling and suggests that the array effectively thermalizes during Fe$^+$ ion dose accumulation with transient diffusion processes allowing the magnetic moments to relax into low-energy configurations before freezing.
+Such extended, low-defect Type-I domain formation is typically observed only when inter-island interactions are sufficiently strong to overcome local disorder and thermal/field-history effects.
 This spontaneous ordering mechanism yields a degree of magnetic coherence rarely achieved without post-growth treatment in conventionally patterned systems \cite{MarrowsChristopherH2011Tgoa, Zhang:2013ga, KapaklisVassilios2014Tfia, Arnalds_2D_Ising}.

 Statistical analysis of the vertex configurations extracted from the PEEM images reveals an overwhelmingly dominant population of Type-I vertices (Fig.~\ref{PEEM-XMCD}c), confirming that the system naturally adopts its ground-state tiling.
 The prevalence of low-energy configurations in the {\it as-prepared} arrays, exceeds that of conventionally fabricated artificial spin ices, reflecting the enhanced uniformity and coupling strength achieved through the embedded architecture.
 The effective thermalization achieved during ion implantation yields stronger magnetic ordering than typically observed in conventionally fabricated arrays made from $\delta$-doped Pd(Fe) \cite{KapaklisVassilios2014Tfia,OstmanErik2018Imia} or permalloy \cite{SchifferP2006Aii}, and it is comparable to the behaviour reported in FePd$_{3}$-based ASIs \cite{DriskoJasper2015Fsaa} after post-fabrication treatment.